jwong1209/HelloWorld/README.md

 The following **optional** features are implemented:

 * [x] Button that can change the color of the text to magenta and cause a toast with message to appear.
+* [x] User can input name into text field so that when "Say Hello!" button is pressed, it will say hello to the inputted name.
+If text field is empty, it will say default hello message.

 ## Video Walkthrough